Emergent Replica Conformal Symmetry in Non-Hermitian SYK$_2$ Chains: Effective action and squared correlators

-The effective actions can also be inferred directly from the symmetry perspective: When $\Omega=k=0$, the Goldstone modes $\delta G^{14}$ cost zero energy while $\delta G^{13}$ is gapped.
-Moreover, under the time-reversal symmetry, we have $\Omega \rightarrow -\Omega$ and $\phi_+\rightarrow \sigma_z \phi_+$, which explains the off-diagonal terms which is linear in frequency.
+The effective action can also be inferred directly from the symmetry perspective: When $\Omega=k=0$, the Goldstone modes $\delta G^{14}$ cost zero energy while $\delta G^{13}$ is gapped.
+Moreover, under the time-reversal symmetry, we have $\Omega \rightarrow -\Omega$ and $\phi_+\rightarrow \sigma_z \phi_+$, which explains the off-diagonal terms that are linear in frequency.
 Finally, one can add quadratic terms in $\Omega$ and $k$ allowed by symmetry, which leads to \eqref{eq:effective_action_static}.
 Consequently, we expect the form of the effective action to be universal.

 This leads to universal scaling for two-point functions of $\phi_+$.
 In the language of the original fermions, they just correspond to squared correlators $F_1$ and $F_2$.
 Working out the Fourier transformation, we find the general scaling form